NBA All-Star Game 2018: LeBron James Wins MVP as Team LeBron Beats Team Stephen

 More than half the shots in this game have been 3s.
 In other words, any game involving the Houston Rockets.
 So yes, this does resemble a regular NBA game.2018-2-19 02:17:37

-All told, Team LeBron shot 19-of-58 from distance and Team Stephen converted 17-of-65 long-range shots as they combined to hoist a whopping 123 triples.
+All told, Team LeBron shot 19-of-58 from distance and Team Stephen converted 17-of-65 long-range shots, as they combined to hoist a whopping 123 triples.

 Joel Embiid Shines Among First-Time All-Stars